-Coworking is growing 15 % per year, but is still only 2% to 3% of the office market in many cities.
+The Coworking market is growing 15 % per year, but is still only 3% to 5% of the office market in many cities.
 Because coworking is still in its early days, as a flexible office space operator it is vital that you reach out to the target market that is the best fit for your space, in order to develop a profitable, effective coworking business.
 We wrote this piece to help coworking operators do just that: Find Your Target Market.

 What types of coworking spaces are you marketing?